The Cube Circuit

 7) Angels Delight (sds) ** V3

-Start with hands matched on the thin flake and feet bridged in the corner.
+Start with hands matched on the thin flake right of the corner and feet bridged in the corner.
 Lunge for the break and finish on good holds above this.

 8) Stuart’s Slap (sds) * V6